This post was originally published February 15, 2024. Post updated June 12, 2025.

 If you think you have a medical malpractice case and are not disqualified from pursuing a lawsuit due to any of the limitations discussed above, you must show that the doctor or hospital had a duty of care to the patient, that the duty of care was breached, and that the plaintiff suffered damages.
 Any of the Ft.
 Lauderdale medical malpractice attorneys or Orlando medical malpractice lawyers at Haliczer Pettis & Schwamm can help you understand if you have a legal case.

 But you must act quickly, because there is a two-year statute of limitations for filing a medical malpractice lawsuit in the State of Florida, and the information-gathering process can be time-consuming and is considered part of that timeframe.
-If you believe you or your loved one has been impacted by a medical mistake and that a hospital, physician or nurse may be responsible for related injuries, contact HPS immediately for a free and confidential legal consultation at 1-800-693-4465 or fill out our CONTACT FORM.
+If you believe you or your loved one has been impacted by a medical mistake and that a hospital, physician or nurse may be responsible for related injuries, contact HPS immediately for a free and confidential legal consultation at 1-800-693-4465 or fill out our contact form today.